hkaluuma/python_basics/Readme.txt

-git clone https://github.com/hkaluuma/python_basics.git // to clone a project codebase git stash //it ignores your changes to the code base git pull //to pull the code base and changes that someone else added to the repository
+git clone https://github.com/hkaluuma/python_basics.git // to clone a project codebase git stash //it ignores your changes to the code base git pull //to pull the code base and changes that someone else added to the repository git branch newbranch //to make a new branch called newbranch git branch  //to show the branch I am on git checkout newbranch //to switch to  a new branch called newbranch git branch --delete "branch-name" //to delete a branch called branch-name